-Your AC unit uses a chemical refrigerant to shift humidity within your house outside.
+Your AC equipment uses a chemical refrigerant to transfer warmth within your house outside.
 This makes your home cool and refreshing.
-The model of refrigerant used in your Belleville home’s air conditioner has changed several times over the years, keeping up with innovative breakthroughs and environmental concerns.
+The model of refrigerant used in your Belleville home’s air conditioner has changed several times over the years, keeping up with technological breakthroughs and environmental concerns.

 All new home air conditioners in Belleville have R410a, also known as Puron.
 But this refrigerant will consequently be phased out.
-This is because of a continuous focus on lowering chemicals known to have an effect on the environment.
+This is because of a continuous focus on lowering chemicals known to negatively affect the environment.

-To understand the “why” that causes air conditioning regulation, it’s useful to put it into perspective.
-Two-thirds of the 128.5 million homes in the USA have cooling systems, according to the U.S. Department of Energy.
+To understand the “why” that drives air conditioning regulation, it’s useful to put it into perspective.
+Two-thirds of the 128.5 million homes in the United States have cooling systems, according to the U.S. Department of Energy.

 But it’s not so much the air conditioning system itself, or even its cooling functions.